SirWalross/aerionuaserver/README.md

 ## Features
 - Support for OPC-UA Encryption with the `Basic256Sha256` and `Aes128Sha256RsaOaep` encryption algorithms supported
 - Enforcement of client certificate verification supported
+- GUI for configuring the OPC-UA server and connect to new Robots and PLCs

 ## Installation on Windows
 - Download and install the `.msi` file from the [latest release](https://github.com/SirWalross/aerionuaserver/releases/latest)